-The following positions are great starting places for miking guitar cabs with Royer R-101’s, R-121’s, R-122 MKll’s and R-122V’s.
-For this writing we’ll stick with the R-121, but each of the other mics are excellent and worth your time to try out.
+Here are a few great starting places for miking guitar cabs with R-121’s, R-10’s, R-122 MKll’s and R-122V’s.
+For this writing, we’ll stick with the R-121, but each of the other mics is excellent and worth your time to try out.

 For the brightest sound, position the R-121 on the center of the speaker dome, anywhere from 2 to 6 inches from the grille cloth.
 This is the brightest position on the speaker and it’s often a perfect spot.
 While positioning, it’s helpful to use a small flashlight to clearly see the dome.

 It’s good to know the above position and sound before moving on.
 Like a tone control, as you move the mic away from the center and towards the edge of the speaker, the sound will become progressively meatier and less bright.

 You’ll also find that the sound changes as you back the mic away from the cabinet, often developing increased tonal complexity and low end at distances over a foot and up to a few feet away.
 The recorded sound at a distance isn’t as immediate and you’ll hear more of the room.

 The most popular way to mic rock and pop guitars is to blend an R-121 with a dynamic mic like an SM57 or a 421.
 The R-121 gives you all the body and fullness of tone your speaker is producing, like what it actually sounds like in the room, and the SM57 gives an aggressive midrange and top-end bite that blends beautifully with the R-121.
 Dial-in your desired tone by blending the two mics to taste.

 Other mics can be blended too.
 A nice-sounding blend is an R-122/SM57/421, and blending a condenser mic with an R-121 is common practice as well.